 If you sustain severe injuries, you may become disabled and unable to work.
-The loss of future income and your diminished quality of life can be important factors when juries calculate and award non-economic damages.
-When your injuries prevent you from enjoying the same activities you engaged in before your accident, it can lead to depression, isolation, and anxiety.
-Juries can consider the impact your injuries have on your mental, physical, and financial wellbeing when awarding noneconomic damages.
+The loss of future income and your diminished quality of life can be important factors when a jury calculates and awards non-economic damages.

-When you sustain injuries in an accident, it can make it difficult to move forward.
-Injuries can lead to significant financial costs, such as medical bills, and lost income, allowing a Wayne personal injury lawyer to recover damages from the responsible party.
+A Wayne personal injury lawyer can try to recover damages for you from the responsible party.
 Consulting an attorney ensures that your legal rights are protected after an accident and that you receive the compensation you deserve.

-If you were injured because of someone’s negligence and would like to discuss your legal options, call Morelli Law today at (212) 751-9800 to schedule a free consultation.
+The legal team at Morelli Law in New Jersey can help you if you were injured because of someone’s negligence.
+If you would like to discuss your legal options, call our office today to schedule a free consultation.